brendt/presentations/visual-perception-of-code/visual-perception-of-code.md

 ^ I always enjoy looking over someones shoulder to see how they have configured their IDE, and how they write code.

-^ If you're up for it, send me a screenshot of your code to me on Twitter!
+^ If you're up for it, send me a screenshot of your code on Twitter!

 ---